thejoshbaker/Fallout3TerminalSimulator/README.md

 For the {A} slot you want to write the symbol of what you want to change, ex: *Setting > NOA* \
 You can then change the value, which the parenthises will explain what to input, ex: *New Value > 10*

-That is how you can change the number of attempts to 10 When you are done put QTN into the setting option
+That is how you can change the number of attempts to 10 \
+When you are done put QTN into the setting option

+### Game

+When you start the game you type in the answer into the box below, and thats it!
+The rest is just going off Fallout terminal style